Connecticut Open Alcohol Container Laws

 In a majority of states, it is illegal to have an open container of alcohol in a motor vehicle regardless of who is drinking it.
 Connecticut has unique laws regarding open containers in motor vehicles.
 40 states totally ban the presence of any open container of alcohol in a motor vehicle.
 In Connecticut, drivers may not drink alcohol while operating a motor vehicle, but the passengers, over the age of 21, can drink alcohol in a motor vehicle.What is an Open Container Law?

-An open container law references the carrying of open containers of alcoholic beverages in a motor vehicle.
+Connecticut open container laws reference the carrying of open containers of alcoholic beverages in a motor vehicle.
 The law generally presumes that if an unsealed container that contains an alcoholic beverage is located inside a vehicle such as a bottle, flask, or cup, then the occupants of the vehicle are consuming that beverage.
 Most states ban all open containers from motor vehicles to help deter drinking while driving.
 Several states allow anyone, including the driver, to not only have an open container in a motor vehicle but also drink alcohol while driving as long as the driver is not intoxicated.Connecticut's Open Container Law

 A lot of people mistakingly state that Connecticut has no open container law.
 It is more accurate to state that Connecticut has a partial open container law.
 Passengers over the age of 21 are permitted to drink and have open containers in Connecticut.
 However, drivers are not allowed to drink while driving a motor vehicle.
 Also, individuals under the age of 21 can not possess alcohol in a motor vehicle.C.G.S. § 53a-213 – Drinking While Operating a Motor Vehicle

-It is important to understand that just because Connecticut has an open container policy when it comes to passengers in a motor vehicle does not mean that you can allow minors to drink in your vehicle.
+It is important to understand that just because Connecticut has an open container law when it comes to passengers in a motor vehicle does not mean that you can allow minors to drink in your vehicle.

 If you are driving around with minors who are drinking alcohol in your vehicle, you may be charged with one of Connecticut's social hosting statutes which are treated very seriously by state's attorneys and the Courts.
 Pursuant to CGS § 30-86, providing alcohol to persons under the age of 21 is a Class E felony.